-The CQA Engineer will monitor, verify, and document that each anchor trench has been constructed as shown in the Construction Documents.
-To confirm conformance with the Construction Documents, the CQA Engineer will:
+The CQA Engineer will monitor, verify, and document that each anchor trench has been constructed as shown in the Permit Drawings.
+To confirm conformance with the Permit Drawings and this CQA Plan, the CQA Engineer will:

-- a. monitor that the anchor trench is constructed with a slightly rounded corner where the geosynthetics enter the trench and is backfilled as soon as possible after all geosynthetics are installed; - b.
-Perform in-place moisture/density testing of the compacted anchor trench backfill as required by the construction documents; - Observe that geosynthetic materials in the anchor trench are temporarily anchored with sandbags or other suitable methods if the trench will remain open after the installation of geosynthetics; - d.
+- monitor that the anchor trench is constructed with a slightly rounded corner where the geosynthetics enter the trench and is backfilled as soon as possible after all geosynthetics are installed; - b.
+Perform in-place moisture/density testing of the compacted anchor trench backfill as required by this CQA Plan; - Observe that geosynthetic materials in the anchor trench are temporarily anchored with sandbags or other suitable methods if the trench will remain open after the installation of geosynthetics; - d.
 Monitor that no loose soils are left to underlie the geosynthetics in the anchor trench and all temporary ballast (i.e., sandbags) and deleterious materials are removed from the anchor trench prior to backfilling; and - e.
 Monitor that backfilling of the anchor trench is performed using extreme care when the geomembrane is in its most contracted state to minimize wrinkling and stress concentrations.